0xsuryansh/SortMyYoutube/README.md

    ```

-3. Endpoint : /video
+3. -Endpoint : /video
-   Method : GET
+   -Method : GET
-   Description : Explicit API for calling the youtube API and saving data to db
+   -Description : Explicit API for calling the youtube API and saving data to db
    This API can be hit by an external CRON job on AWS Lambda for removing dependency on @Scheduled background task which can lead to same API calls.